Start planning your trip

 The Limited Express Train Connecting Namba Station and Kansai International Airport is called rapi:t

-Namba is one of Osaka’s leading terminal stations.
-It is located near major Osaka sightseeing spots like Dotonbori and the Shinsaibashi shopping street.
-Namba Station also offers fast access to Kansai International Airport (KIX), travel time is only about 35 minutes via the limited express rapi:t train.
+Namba, located in the Minami area of Osaka, is one of the Kansai city's largest stations.
+It is located near major Osaka sightseeing spots like Dotonbori and Shinsaibashi shopping street.
+Connected to Kansai International Airport, Namba Station also offers fast access to KIX, with travel time being only about 35 minutes via the limited express rapi:t train.
 This makes it a very convenient place to use as a base when traveling around Osaka.

-In this article will take a look at the differences between the six Namba Stations, and point out sightseeing areas that are easily accessible from each one.
+In this article, we take a look at the differences between the six Namba stations, how to navigate around them, and how to get to sightseeing areas from each.

 |Lines and Station Names||Major Tourist Destinations|